The Airmen's Stories - Sgt. J S Rose

 On 26th October 1939 Rose arrived at 12 Group Pool, Aston Down and after converting to Blenheims he joined 23 Squadron at Wittering on 22nd December 1939.

-He married Edith Betty Heath in December 1940 in Peterborough.
+Rose married Edith Betty Heath in December 1940 in Peterborough.

-Rose was killed on 4th March 1941, still serving with 23 Squadron.
+He was killed on 4th March 1941, still serving with 23 Squadron.
 Blenheim 1f L1553 was shot down while on an intruder sortie.

 Sgt.
 TF Nicholas and Sgt.
 RA Walker were also lost.